gnunoe/design-patterns/README.md

     * Objects passed in as parameters to the method
     * Objects created or instantiated within the class
     * Components of the object (that is, objects with a HAS-A relationship)
+* Hollywood principle: Don´t call us, we will call you

 ## Dependencies
 * gtest: included as submodule